Insights for Maximizing the Value of Your Allstate Insurance Claim

 - Make sure you get a police report in every incident, even if the accident was minor, including fender benders.

-- Let your insurance company know that you’ve been in accident as soon as possible, even if the accident was minor, such as a fender bender.
+- Let your insurance company know that you’ve been in accident as soon as possible.

 - Don’t sign any documents, especially legal documents, unless you’re required to do so by police or another law enforcement agency.

-- While you still remember the small details, make notes about your accident, including the time, driving conditions, amount of traffic, what the weather was like, potential witnesses, driver conduct, etc, and put them in a safe place.
+- While you still remember the small details, make notes about your accident, including the time, driving conditions, amount of traffic, what the weather was like, potential witnesses, driver conduct, etc. Once it’s recorded, put them in a safe place.

-- Don’t give your opinion about the cause of the accident or your thoughts about the accident to anyone except your attorney.
+- Don’t give your opinion about the cause of the accident or your thoughts about the accident to anyone except your accident lawyer.

 Like many large national insurance companies, you can file a claim with Allstate a few different ways.
 Chances are that if you called you called Allstate at the time of, or after your accident, they will have instructed you about how to get your claim started.